loopstick/Mechatronics-CCA-Spring-2018/README.md

       - __Don't solder the module to your project!
 Add the appropriate header to mate with the module.__
     - Sparkfun XBee
       [tutorial](https://learn.sparkfun.com/tutorials/xbee-shield-hookup-guide)
-  - Sensor (accelerometer, sound) and LCD display
+  - Sensors (accelerometer, sound) and LCD display
     - sensors
     - complex program
     - combining examples